-The Scottish Cities Alliance is the unique collaboration of Scotland’s seven cities - Aberdeen, Dundee, Edinburgh, Glasgow, Inverness, Perth and Stirling – and the Scottish Government, working together to promote the country’s great economic potential.
+The Scottish Cities Alliance is the unique collaboration of Scotland’s seven cities – Aberdeen, Dundee, Edinburgh, Glasgow, Inverness, Perth and Stirling – and the Scottish Government, working together to promote the country’s great economic potential.
+This is a test.

 The Alliance was established in 2011 to progress the Agenda for Cities.
 Our aim is to achieve an economically stronger future for Scotland through the joint efforts of Scotland’s seven cities and our long-term investment promotion strategy, in a bid to attract capital investment to Scotland’s cities.